McCloudS/subgen/README.md

 <details>
 <summary>Updates:</summary>

+19 Mar 2024: Added a `MONITOR` environment variable.
+Will 'watch' or 'monitor' your `TRANSCRIBE_FOLDERS` for changes and run on them.
+Useful if you just want to paste files into a folder and get subtitles.

 6 Mar 2024: Added a `/subsync` endpoint that can attempt to align/synchronize subtitles to a file.
 Takes audio_file, subtitle_file, language (2 letter code), and outputs an srt.

 5 Mar 2024: Cleaned up logging.
 Added timestamps option (if Debug = True, timestamps will print in logs).